supermarioknight/Glimpsi-time-space-Plan/THOUGHTS.md

 - should be able to create multiple "plans"
 - display ads, pay money get rid of ads
 - paid ad
+- anchor times (for example need to be at a place at a period of time)